Thermodynamic Length in Stochastic Thermodynamics of Far-From-Equilibrium Systems: Unification of Fluctuation Relation and Thermodynamic Uncertainty Relation: Introduction

 \section{Introduction}

 The Boltzmann distribution is the most fundamental principle in Statistical Physics.
 It formulates an equivalence between thermodynamics and statistics for equilibrium systems, valid in the thermodynamic limit \cite{boltzmann_1964}.
 Finite-size/particle systems prone to non-equilibrium fluctuations are ubiquitous and violate the assumption of the thermodynamic limit.
 By relaxing the assumption of the thermodynamic limit, the framework of stochastic thermodynamics (ST) enables to define thermodynamic quantities for the stochastic transition of a microscopic system \cite{seifert_2012, sekimoto, Shiraishi_2023_book}.
 In ST, the thermodynamic dissipation cost to sustain non-equilibrium fluctuations and/or driving is quantified by the entropy production rate (EPR).
-Recently, ST has been extended to `non-reciprocal' systems that violate `actio-reactio' symmetry, and to coarse-grained macroscopic systems \cite{ATM_2024_nr_st,ATM_2024_nr_cg} due to an exact coarse-graining of microscopic systems \cite{ATM_2024_nr_cg}.
-This has cemented the applicability of ST to experimentally/practically relevant real-world systems.
+Recently, ST has been extended to `non-reciprocal' systems that violate `actio-reactio' symmetry, and to coarse-grained macroscopic systems \cite{ATM_2024_nr_st,ATM_2024_nr_cg} due to an exact thermodynamically-consistent coarse-graining of microscopic systems \cite{ATM_2024_nr_cg}.
+This has cemented the applicability of ST to experimentally/practically relevant real-world systems, such as non-ideal particles and coarse-grained mesoscopic/macroscopic degrees of freedom.